googleapis/google-cloud-cpp/release/README.md

 exported by our CMake files.
 It reimplements the library definitions and dependencies in Python code.
 The recipes do this for every package (gRPC, Protobuf, Boost, etc.), not just for `google-cloud-cpp`.
-For most packages, where there are only a handful of libraries, this is trivial. `google-cloud-cpp` has about 240 libraries (including the `*_protos` libraries).
+For most packages, where there are only a handful of libraries, this is trivial.
+But `google-cloud-cpp` has about 240 libraries (including the `*_protos` libraries).
 So, we use a helper script to automatically generate the Python data structures that describe the libraries in each of our versions.

 This package manager requires patches to our code.
 These patches need to be updated on each release.
 Package management systems tend to apply patches with